LeastAuthority/magic-crystal/protocol.md

 For every Custodian:

 First, begin a magic-wormhole attempt – this generates a code (a small number followed by two words).
-Establish an out-of-band connection to the human who will be the Custodian for this petname.
+Establish an out-of-band connection to the human who will be the Custodian for this pet name.
-This channel might be a phone-call, in-person meeting, Signal message, etc Give the other human the wormhole code, which should establish the connection.
+This channel might be a phone-call, in-person meeting, Signal message, etc.
+Give the other human the wormhole code, which should establish the connection.
 We establish this magic-wormhole file-transfer session in "send" mode.

 The Shard for this Custodian is offered as filename ``<purpose>.shard`` where "purpose" is the freeform string stored with this backup session.

-The Custodian accepts the Shard and stores it locally under an associated petname (this is a **different** pentame from the sender as it is only seen by the Custodian).
+The Custodian accepts the Shard and stores it locally under an associated pet name (this is a **different** pentame from the sender as it is only seen by the Custodian).
 Once the Custodian accepts the file and it is successfully transferred, the local copy of the Shard is deleted.
-This marks that petname as complete.
+This marks that pet name as complete.
 If the transfer fails for any reason, the local Shard copy is retained.

 The above process repeats for each Custodian.